Online Longitudinal Assessment (OLA)

 In OLA, the passing standard is unique to each diplomate based on the questions they have answered.
 Therefore, we can’t anticipate an exact percentage needed to pass.
 Your current cumulative score is updated weekly, so you can closely monitor your performance.
 Once you have answered 52 scorable questions, you will receive weekly information on how you are performing against the OLA passing standard for your available scorable questions.

-How can I tell which questions are included in my annual performance evaluation?
+How can I tell which questions are included in my current cumulative score?

-You may review your question history, which will include up to your latest 250 responses, but it will not indicate which questions are included in your annual performance evaluation.
-The questions included in your performance evaluation will change over time as different questions become “scorable.”
+You may review your question history, which will include up to your latest 250 responses, but it will not indicate which questions are included in your current cumulative score.
+The questions included in your current cumulative score will change over time as different questions become “scorable.”

 What makes a question scorable?

-To be deemed “scorable,” and therefore included in your current cumulative score and annual performance evaluation, a question needs at least 50 diplomate responses, 10 question ratings, and acceptable psychometric statistics.
+To be deemed “scorable,” and therefore included in your current cumulative score, a question needs at least 50 diplomate responses, 10 question ratings, and acceptable psychometric statistics.

 What are forfeited questions?